KevinOConnor/can2040/docs/Code_Overview.md

 enables transmissions to properly participate in CAN bus line arbitration.
 To transmit a message, the ARM core fills the tx fifo with the raw bits of the message and arranges for the "tx" state machine to start after a "maytx" irq.
+The "tx" state machine performs its own bit time synchronization to resynchronize bit timing to other simultaneous transmitters that may be transmitting at a slightly faster bit rate.

 A secondary task of the PIO "tx" state machine is to inject an ack bit to acknowledge messages received from other CAN bus nodes.
 To perform